|Location:||Indonesia – Kendeng Mountains, Central Java|

 For the last ten years, their determined grassroots activism has held off the mine and kept at bay the corporate giants seeking to extract the area’s wealth.
 Now the communities are calling out to organizations and solidarity movements around the world to help to cut the flow of international financing to this destructive project.

-In September 2020, Inclusive Development International and partners assisted communities to lodge a complaint with Germany’s National Contact Point for Responsible Business Contact (NCP).
+In September 2020, Inclusive Development International and partners assisted communities to lodge a complaint with Germany’s National Contact Point for Responsible Business Conduct (NCP).
 The complaint was found admissible by the German NCP in May 2021.

 The complaint highlights how the project jeopardizes access to vital water resources for at least 35,000 people in the surrounding Sukolilo, Kayen and Tambakromo districts and will threaten sites sacred to the Indigenous Samin communities.